-• Begin the installation of the planks in the left hand corner of the room with the long direction parallel to the incoming sunlight source or to the longest wall of the room (if this is possible).
-Be sure to install the first row of boards with the groove side facing the wall.
-Use 3/8" or 1/2" expansion spacers (depending on the thickness of the flooring) to provide a gap for the seasonal expansion of the flooring along the walls of the entire room.
-Always place expansion spacers against the wall where the two boards meet.
+Begin the installation of the planks in the left hand corner of the room with the long direction parallel to the incoming sunlight source or to the longest wall of the room (if this is possible).
+Be sure to install the first row of boards with the tongue side facing the wall.